 The exhilarating sensation of emerging at the bottom of a tube slide makes its way into more and more backyards.
 This exciting installation will offer great fun for kids!

 Offered in two distinct forms, either L-shaped or J-shaped.
-Some of them curl at a 90-degree angle, while others finish with a perfect 180 turn.
+Some curl at a 90-degree angle, while others finish with a perfect 180 turn.
 The chute is the part that flows from top to bottom.
 And can be described as an entrance canal that leads into the ground under your feet!

-Wave slides have side to side zigzag patterns on their way down, making them look like waves.
+Wave slides have side-to-side zigzag patterns on their way down, making them look like waves.

 If you don’t go down quickly, they’re not slides, in my opinion.
 However, you will see them at specific playgrounds with rough surfaces on the way down for sensory purposes.

 A fun and engaging PVC Pipe roller slide is a unique addition that allows kids to have an exhilarating ride as they grow up.